 In addition to doing the weather, Jim also was the anchor of "Action News" at noon.
 This was after co-hosting "Dialing For Dollars" with Connie Roussin Spann from 10am, til 11.
 Jim could talk about the "count, and amount", like no other.
 He also was the host of "Primetime", a magazine type show, that aired on Saturday nights.
 It was rumored that he even sang the show's theme song!

 According to those who worked with him, Jim was the most intense, and serious person, they had ever met, dedicated to his own personal success, as well as the company he was working for.When working for WFIL, Jim would regularly visit other jocks, while they were on the air.
-If you weren't quite up to par, Jim would let you know about it.While some dissapproved, most knew he was right, and would try to improve.
+If you weren't quite up to par, Jim would let you know about it.While some disapproved, most knew he was right, and would try to improve.
 This helped make WFIL the number one station in Philadelphia.

 Courtesy of Bruce Northwood

-It was Jims' other hobby, Skydiving, that would prove to be the one that everyone would remember.
+It was Jims' other hobby, skydiving, that would prove to be the one that everyone would remember.
 On a warm September morning, in 1983, Jim decided to make one more jump.
 In an area near Pottstown, Pennsylvania, Jim was practicing some "tandem" jumping, when something went terribly wrong.
 Jim noticed that another jumper was having a problem.
 Jim tried to help.
 During a "Freefall", he was able to untangle the other jumper's parachute, which allowed him to drift safely to earth.
-Tragically, it was too late for Jim to open his shute, and he fell to his death.
+Tragically, it was too late for Jim to open his chute, and he fell to his death.
 Jim O'Brien died a hero, giving his own life, to save another.

 The whole city of Philadelphia stopped.
 Shock, and disbelief were everywhere.
 How could this happen?
 Are you sure it was Jim?
 Questions that were on the mind of everyone, until we all heard it on "Action News" that evening.
 Jim was gone.
 September 25, 1983.